 Help us keep up the fight to ensure all patients can get the health care they need — no matter what.

 Why It Matters

-The administration keeps trying to block access to care at Planned Parenthood health centers, which serve more than 2.4 million people each year — including many who have nowhere else to go for basic health services.
+The Trump-Pence administration keeps trying to block access to care at Planned Parenthood health centers, which serve more than 2.4 million people each year — including many who have nowhere else to go for basic health services.

 The bulk of the administration’s actions against Planned Parenthood are attempts to “defund” it.
 “Defunding” means blocking people who use government health programs, like Medicaid and Title X, from accessing preventive care at Planned Parenthood health centers.

 Senior Policy Advisor at the Office of Global Affairs; Former Senior Policy Advisor for the Assistant Secretary for Health (HHS)Appointed: 6-6-2017

 Former Special Assistant to the President, White House Domestic Policy CouncilResigned: 6-1-2019

 Principal Advisor at the Office of Civil Rights, Former Deputy General Counsel (HHS)Appointed to HHS: March 2017